alexandra-chron/ntua-slp-wassa-iest2018/README.md

 - ```twitter100K/``` contains unlabeled data used for pretraining an LM
 - ```semeval2017A/``` and ```wassa_2018/``` contain the labeled datasets used for SemEval17 Task4A and WASSA IEST 2018 respectively

-`embeddings`: the pretrained word vectors used should be put here (i.e. word2vec, GloVe).
+`embeddings`: our pretrained word2vec word vectors are made publicly available here (ntua_twitter_300.txt), but any other could be used instead.

 `model`: scripts for running:
 - IEST classifier ```wassa.py```